jsdelivr/jsdelivr/README.md

 "main": "./index.js" // this is the correct way
 ```

-For projects having both a JS and a CSS file, use of the above fields for JS, and a `style` field for the CSS file ([example](https://cdn.jsdelivr.net/npm/bootstrap@5.3.2/package.json)).
+For projects having both a JS and a CSS file, use one the above fields for JS and a `style` field for the CSS file ([example](https://cdn.jsdelivr.net/npm/bootstrap@5.3.2/package.json)).

 Restrictions
 -------------------
 - Packages larger than 150 MB or single files larger than 20 MB (in the case of GitHub) are not supported by default.
 We recommend removing files that are not needed from your package when possible.
 If you need to set a higher limit for your package, open an issue in this repo.
 - HTML files are served with `Content-Type: text/plain` for security reasons.

 WordPress
 ---------